themagicalmammal/oosDebloater/README.md

 <img src="https://github.com/DevilDipan/adbdebloater_opseries/blob/master/logo.jpg" width="500" /><br>
 # OOS/H2OS Debloater
-This is a debloater for oxygen os.
-Though it doesn't come with many bloats there are few bloats that could be removed to increase performance and battery life.
+This is a Debloater for Oxygen OS.
+Though it doesn't come with many bloats there are still bloats that could be removed to increase performance and battery life.

 ###### Though the performance improvement is not visible the same to me battery life increased by 30+%.